Ophiopogon planiscapus (lilyturf)

 Fruits: Round, fleshy, dull blue and 3–5 mm wide.

 Ophiopogon planiscapus ‘Nigrescens’: This cultivar has arching, blackish leaves, 20–30 cm long and small, purplish flowers followed by glossy, blackish fruits.

 Kew’s Olympic floral spectacular

 Olympic rings floral display in front of Kew's Orangery

-From April to September 2012 a floral spectacular will be in bloom in front of the Orangery at Kew Gardens to celebrate the London 2012 Olympic Games.
-This enormous representation of the Olympic rings can even be admired by air passengers flying over the Gardens.
+From April to September 2012 a floral spectacular was in bloom in front of the Orangery at Kew Gardens to celebrate the London 2012 Olympic Games.
+This enormous representation of the Olympic rings could even be admired by air passengers flying over the Gardens.

-This 50 m display includes pelargoniums (Pelargonium ×hortorum ‘Horizon Red’), French marigolds (Tagetes patula ‘Atom Yellow’) and lobelias (Lobelia erinus ‘Cambridge Blue’).
-The black ring has been created using black lilyturf (Ophiopogon planiscapus ‘Nigrescens’) and the green ring has been planted with apple mint (Mentha suaveolens).
+The 50 m display included pelargoniums (Pelargonium ×hortorum ‘Horizon Red’), French marigolds (Tagetes patula ‘Atom Yellow’) and lobelias (Lobelia erinus ‘Cambridge Blue’).
+The black ring was created using black lilyturf (Ophiopogon planiscapus ‘Nigrescens’) and the green ring was planted with apple mint (Mentha suaveolens).